Research

 Move toward multi-agent patient modeling

-Use validated tear outputs as structured building blocks in a future patient-level model that aggregates tear-specific, anatomic, and clinical information into risk scoring.
+Use validated imaging outputs as structured building blocks in future patient-level models that aggregate imaging, anatomic, and clinical information.